luskry/aptardi/README.md

 4. [BEDtools (v.2.29.2)](https://bedtools.readthedocs.io/en/latest/content/installation.html)

-**Note: The bioconda samtools and bedtools libraries may prevent aptardi from working, please make sure these packages are not installed in the same environment as aptardi**
+**Note: The bioconda samtools and bedtools packages may prevent aptardi from working, please make sure these packages are not installed in the same environment as aptardi**

 ## Installation (~10 min)
 1. Install conda/bioconda [here](https://bioconda.github.io/user/install.html) if not already installed

-2. From the command line, add conda-forge channel if not already present
+2. Add the conda-forge channel for conda if not already present

 		conda config --add channels conda-forge

-3. From the command line, create conda environment with aptardi, correct python version (3.7.7), and dependencies (listed in requirements.txt)
+3. Create the conda environment containing aptardi and its Python dependencies

 		conda create -n [your_environment_name] --channel conda-forge -c bioconda aptardi